Ithikkara

-Ithikkara is a scenic place in Kollam district, Kerala, India about 13 km from Kollam city.
+Ithikkara is a place in Kollam district, Kerala, India, about 12 km from Kollam city.
 It received its name from Ithikkara River.

-Ithikkara has the strong connection with the legend of Ithikkara Pakki, well known for his feats as a great robber and a friend of Kayamkulam Kochunni.
-He robbed only the richest people and then distributed the treasure to the needy people.

 The Ithikkara River originates from the low hills situated near Madathuri kunnu at about +240 m above M.S.L and from the hills located south-west of Kulathupuzha.
 The Vattapparambu stream and the Kunduman thodu are its important tributaries.

 The latter joins the Ithikkara at Plakkadu about 200 m upstream of Ithikkara Bridge on N.H.47.
 The river has a north-westerly course up to the Irattur Malai from where it flows west up to Pampira and then takes a more or less south-westerly course till its exits into the Paravur Kayal near Meenad.